AshtonSnapp/rouge/docs/book/5_functions.md

 > **Why use variadic functions?** Certain kinds of operations can be more naturally implemented as variadic functions, such as summing numbers and concatenating strings.
 Also, using variadic functions means you don't have to create list variables that are only used for a single function call.
 >
 > On the lower level of things, variadic functions work by having the runtime collect the arguments into a list which the function is given a reference to.
-This does mean a slight performance hit as this collection process has to occur, but it also means the list will likely be wiped from the heap as the reference is invalidated when the function returns.
+This does mean a slight performance hit as this collection process has to occur, but it also means the list will be automatically destroyed whenever the function returns.
 >
-> In short, whether you use variadic functions depends entirely on what's more important to your use case: performance, or memory efficiency.
+> In short, whether you use variadic functions depends on whether that performance hit is a bigger problem than the list persisting in memory after the function returns.

 [<-prev](4_flow.md) | [next->](6_structs.md)